|

 part at the end.

-This is the case with such movies
+is the case with such movies as Casablanca,

-Ghost, Witness,
+Witness,

 Minority